tensorlakeai/indexify/docs/docs/apis/develop_extractors.md

 ## Concepts

-An extractor receives unstructured data in a `Content` object and transforms the content into one or many `Content`, each output content can optionally have a `Feature` related to it.
+An extractor receives unstructured data in a `Content` object and transforms the content into one or many `Content`, each output content can optionally have a `Feature` added to it during extraction.
 For example, you could split a PDF content into three content with their text and corresponding embedding or some other metadata such as tabular information encoded as JSON metadata.

 The content object has the following properties -